Prinston/Library-management-system-API/README.md

 # Library Management System

 ## Description
 The Library Management System is a web application that allows users to manage books and borrowers in a library.
 It provides functionalities such as adding, updating, and deleting books, as well as borrowing books.
+Additionally, the system includes user authentication to ensure secure access to the API endpoints.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your/repository.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Set up the database: `python database.py`

 ## Usage
 1. Start the FastAPI server: `uvicorn main:app --reload`